When you’re traveling to England from the US – west to east – you’ll find many differences in culture, food and language.

 - UK or United Kingdom is really a political name for Great Britain and Northern Ireland

-- Ireland refers to southern and Northern Ireland
+- Ireland refers to southern Ireland

 - British Isles includes all of the above!